JANA MCMAHON’S GRILLED SWEET POTATOES WITH HONEYED HOT SAUCE AND HERBED MACADAMIA NUTS

-Blend well, adjusting hot sauce to desired heat level.
+Blend all hot sauce ingredients well, adjusting hot sauce to desired heat level.

 Combine all ingredients in a food processor.
 Pulse mixture to a fluffy, medium-coarse consistency.
 Avoid a steady grind as you do not want macadamia nut butter.
 This topping keeps for two weeks in the refrigerator and is great on all kinds of foods: fish, chicken, vegetables, rice, potatoes, even popcorn.

 Arrange radishes on a large platter or cutting board; serve alongside herbed compound butter and assorted salts for dipping.
 Each smoked salt has a different flavor unique to the wood it’s smoked over.
-Same with citrus salts; I am partial to lemon salt with this recipe.
+Same with citrus salts.
+Enjoy!

 Shuck corn and cut kernels off the cob.
 Place the kernels in a large saucepan and cover with the water.
 Cook for 12 minutes on a low simmer.
 Use a slotted spoon to lift the kernels from the water.
 Save the cooking liquid and reserve ½ C. of the corn kernels in a separate bowl.

-Put cooked corn into a food processor, blender or use immersion blender.
+Put cooked corn into a food processor, blender, or immersion blender.
 Pulse for a few seconds, aiming for a medium smooth texture.
 Add back some of the cooking liquid a tablespoon at a time so the mixture stays silky and not too dry.